From the midst of a war zone, Skylum nevertheless ships software improvements for Luminar Neo

 Related: The promise and difficulty of AI-enhanced photo editing

-With the Ukrainian government forced to call up its military reserves and many of its citizens understandably homes and offices behind, we’re sure most of Skylum’s customers would have been understanding had a developmental pause been needed.
-And yet that’s not what the company has done in its moment of national crisis.
+With the Ukrainian government forced to call up its military reserves and many of its citizens understandably leaving homes and offices behind, we’re sure most of Skylum’s customers would have been understanding had a developmental pause been needed.
+And yet that’s not what the company has done in its of national crisis.

 Instead, Skylum has demonstrated its country’s strength and resilience by continuing to work on Luminar Neo, even with the ongoing fight to save the Ukrainian way of life.
 And it has done so despite many of Skylum’s staff being forced to seek safety abroad or leave the company’s development center in Kyiv to return to their families in other parts of the country.